Ingenoire/bakin-vrm-blender/README.md

 - Generates a .DEF file through the built-in exporter to automatically import textures into the engine.
 - Adjusts the texture names to be easily sorted through in engine.
 - Removes VRM 1.0 icosphere.
+- Creates a new folder in the same directory as your blender project containing all the exported files.
 - Feel free to edit the source code to make any necessary tweaks.

 ![alt text](https://i.imgur.com/Y1BLewc.png)